Hayek vs. Keynes Rap Video IIDavid J. Theroux • Wednesday November 3, 2010 10:36 PM PDT •

 Out of Work: Unemployment and Government in Twentieth-Century America, edited by Richard K. Vedder and Lowell E. Gallaway

-Tags: Austrian School of economics, Books, Budget and Tax Policy, Economics, Federal Reserve, Free Market, Government subsidies, Great Depression, Inflation, Liberty, Media, Money and Banking, Power, Socialism, The State, Unemployment, Video
+Tags: and Cold War, Austrian School of Economics, Barack Obama, Books, Budget and Tax Policy, Depression, Economics, F. A. Hayek, Fear the Boom and Bust, Federal Reserve, Free Market, free market economics, George W. Bush, Government subsidies, Great Depression, Inflation, John M. Keynes, Jr., Kevin Dowd, Keynesian economics, Liberty, Media, Money and Banking, Power, Richard H. Timberlake, Robert Higgs, Socialism, The Economist, The State, Unemployment, Video, War